 - Play memory match: Place pairs of letters upside down in a grid and take turns flipping over two cards.
 Students must name any letter matches in order to keep them.

-- Print more free alphabet coloring pages: You can easily find alphabet printables for a variety of themes!
+- Print more free alphabet coloring pages: We have alphabet printables for a variety of themes!
 Keep the students engaged all year by switching up the themes.